FAQs

 How soon can my pet be placed in a temporary foster home?

-My pet has special needs (takes medication, separation anxiety, etc.) does PACT accommodate special needs animals?
+My pet has special needs (takes medication, separation anxiety, etc.) does Operation Foster accommodate special needs animals?

-Is there a fee for PACT services and emergency animal foster care assistance?
+Is there a fee for Operation Foster services and emergency animal foster care assistance?

 How often are you in touch with the foster family?